deelipvenkat/spotify_recommender_system/README.md

 # Spotify Music Recommender System
 ### OBJECTIVE
 {something more catchier initially}
-We are going to build a music recommender system using spotify api & build a web application through which a user signs-in using his spotify credentials.
+We are going to build a music recommender system from scratch using spotify api & build a web application through which a user signs-in using his spotify credentials.
 Inside the application the a curated playlist of 50 songs will be generated based on the user's saved tracks in his spotify library.

 ### ABOUT THE DATASET